Skip to main content

 Deployment of “EcoVadis” EcoVadis

 Starting in FY2022, we adopted the EcoVadis third-party evaluation platform for monitoring and evaluating the sustainability performance of our procurement partners.
 We perform assessments regarding procurement partners who represent a large portion of our procurement and who are important to our business strategy.
 We confirm sustainability efforts based on a checklist covering four areas: environment, labor and human rights, ethics, and sustainable procurement.
-In FY2023, we conducted sustainability assessments of approximately 3,000 procurement partners (in 58 countries) across the Hitachi Group.
+In FY2024, we conducted sustainability assessments of 4,029 procurement partners (in 62 countries) across the Hitachi Group.

 We use the information obtained from these evaluations to identify companies requiring corrective action, to discuss